 After-work drinks are commonplace amongst professionals.
 Happy hour has almost become a social norm.
 Despite this trend, alcohol is responsible for large numbers of early illnesses, family, and social problems in today’s society.
 For those in recovery, the after-work drink is out of the question.

-Acceptance is the first step of staying strong when it comes to socializing and networking, especially when it’s part of your job.
-The 12 step program and treatment programs will teach you that you need to acknowledge your relationship with alcohol or drugs.
+Acceptance is the first step to staying strong when it comes to socializing and networking, especially when it’s part of your job.
+The 12-step program and treatment programs will teach you that you need to acknowledge your relationship with alcohol or drugs.
 Essentially, you need to firmly understand that addiction doesn’t give you the quality of life that you desire.
 Most likely, addiction has come with costly consequences.

 Once you have accepted your recovery from addiction, you still have some work to do.
 In time, navigating job and social obligations will become easier.
 You might want to try some of these tips in the beginning of your recovery if you need to attend work or social obligations: